SizeCredit/size-solidity/README.md

 #### Authorization

-Users can authorize other operator accounts to perform any action on their behalf on specific markets or on any market through a new `setAuthorization` method introduced in Size v1.7.
+Users can authorize other operator accounts to perform specific actions or any action on their behalf on any market (per chain) through a new `setAuthorization` method called on the `SizeFactory` introduced in v1.7.
 This enables users to delegate all Size functionalities to third parties, enabling more complex strategies and automations.

 This powerful capability comes with associated risks, and, as such, users must take extra care regarding whom and what they authorize, and should only authorize operators they fully trust, such as non-upgradeable safe audited smart contracts or wallets they control.